You are now in the main content area

 My program of research is grounded on critical theory to address health inequity and advance social inclusion.
 Much of my work takes a critical narrative approach to inquire the role communication can play in disrupting oppressive systems and in more equitable distributing power.

-I am passionate about participatory arts-informed inquiry to harness personal stories of differences and has used improvisational dance, Reader’s Theatre, photovoice, and body & hand mapping in my research and teaching.
-My current program of research encompasses three broad topics: 1) food shaming in Canadian school food environment; 2) solution-focused communication in clinical and non-clinical education, and 3) representations of mental health in Japanese manga and popular culture.
-Check Lunchbox Shaming project blog.
+I am passionate about participatory arts-informed inquiry to harness personal stories of differences and have used improvisational dance, Reader’s Theatre, photovoice, and body & hand mapping in my research and teaching.
+My current program of research encompasses three broad topics: 1) food shaming in the Canadian school food environment; 2) culturally appropriate food and healthy ageing; and 3) solution-focused communication in clinical and non-clinical education/ Check Lunchbox Shaming project blog.

 Selected publications (also see ResearchGate (external link) )